lucasronny/MICB475-Group-11/README.md

 - Remove non-farmers (Americans) from the dataset, only keeping Nepalese farmers
 - Scan through Farm dataset for the presence and abundance of each indicator ASV
 - A bubble plot was generated, displaying total ASV abundance as the color of each bubble, and the percentage prevalence is shown as the bubble size.
+- the packages needed for this analysis: tidyverse, phyloseq, ape

 __Results:__
 - Some ASVs were only present in one sample, and were thus removed from the figure.
 This can be seen in comparing the two figures below.
-- Catenibacterium mitsuokai ASV 1 and Holdemanellea biformis ASV 2 were present in >70% of samples.
+- _Catenibacterium mitsuokai_ ASV 1 and _Holdemanellea biformis_ ASV 2 were present in >70% of samples.
-- Holdemanellea biformis ASV 1 was only present in 35% of samples.
+- _Holdemanellea biformis_ ASV 1 was only present in 35% of samples.
-- Desulfovibrio piger was present in 48% of samples.
+- _Desulfovibrio piger_ was present in 48% of samples.

 Bubble plot including ASVs which appeared only once:
 <br><img src = "https://github.com/lucasronny/MICB475-Group-11/blob/main/Images and files/Farm Dataset (Validation 2)/Bubble_plot_sample_counts.png">